Maili Cove

 Strong evidence that the building offers shared/community laundry: current MLS checkbox is set in most listings (15/19) and at least four distinct public remarks explicitly mention community laundry or a community laundry room (quotes include “Convenient community laundry on the 1st floor,” “community offers laundry,” and “Community laundry room has been outfitted with new washer and dryers that use a modern pay by app feature”).
 Several other listings note in‑unit washer/dryer for specific units but explicitly state there is a community option, indicating the amenity exists and is noted across multiple agents.

-Multiple remarks specify the community laundry is located on the 1st floor.
-I searched for phrases like 'laundry on each floor' or 'laundry room on every floor' and found only references to the 1st floor, so there is no evidence of laundry facilities on every floor.
+I searched for language like 'laundry on each floor,' 'laundry room on every floor,' and similar floor-by-floor descriptions.
+The only public remark I found specifies laundry on the 1st floor, so there is no evidence that every floor has its own laundry.

 All 19 listings indicate parking in MLS checkbox data and multiple remarks describe parking features (e.g., "One parking that sits close to your front door", "a dedicated parking stall", "1 parking space").
 Evidence is consistent across many agent remarks and aligns with historically high confidence, so building-level parking is confirmed.